 “Look, a McDonalds!”
 I said.
 “Can I have some McRotguts?”

-“Dude, there are like 3 cop cars and an ambulance with their lights on in the parking lot.
+“Dude, there are like 3 cop cars and an ambulance in the parking lot.
 I am NOT stopping there!”

-We could tell we were getting closer to The Other Vegas because the tall, shiny buildings were getting closer, but when we pulled off the freeway and got down to the ground, we didn’t see anything exotic at the street view.
+We could tell we were getting closer to The Other Vegas because the tall, shiny buildings were getting closer, but when we pulled off the freeway and got down to the ground, we didn’t see anything exotic at the street level.
 It was just the same McDonalds and pawn shops and porn shops that we saw in the not-famous Las Vegas, only supersized.
 “Gross.
 What the heck are we doing here?”
 Mom asked.
 “Let’s get out of here.”
-It took us 10 minutes and almost a mile to turn around and flee The Other Las Vegas, but once we did, we felt much safer.
-Instead of visiting hundreds of adoring fans on The Strip, I sat in the Covered Wagon while Mom sat in a Starbucks in the supermarket doing her computer things, which made her feel safe.
+It took us 10 minutes and almost a mile to turn around and beat a retreat from The Other Las Vegas, but once we did, we felt much safer.
+Instead of visiting hundreds of adoring fans on The Strip, I sat in the Covered Wagon while Mom sat in a supermarket Starbucks, where she felt safe.